Entrants' System Descriptions

 Strategies

 Vampire 4.8 provides a very large number of options for strategy selection.
 The most important ones are: The schedule for the new HOL implementation was developed using Snake, a strategy schedule construction tool described in more detail last year.
-The Snake schedule will this year fully embrace Vampire randomisation support [Sud22] and, in particular, every strategy will independently shuffle the input problem, to nullify (in expectation) the effect of problem scrambling done by the organisers.
+The Snake schedule this year fully embraces Vampire randomisation support [Sud22] and, in particular, every strategy independently shuffles the input problem, to nullify (in expectation) the effect of problem scrambling done by the organisers.

 Implementation